TUDelft-books/CTB3330/book/contact_information.md

 # Contact information 💬

-This submodule is taught by Tom van Woudenberg and Hans Welleman.
+This course is taught by Tom van Woudenberg and Hans Welleman.
 Please contact us if you've any questions, feedback or when you've personal circumstances which we should know.

 ```{figure} figures/Tom.jpg
 :width: 200px